mr-shafiei/computer-apps-spring-2014/pages/syllabus/index.markdown

 Late assignments will be accepted one day late for reduced credit.
 After that, they will no longer be accepted.
 I've found that this policy makes class better for everyone.

 ## General Classroom Rules ##

+1. Clean up after yourself
+2. Respect the space
+3. You break it, you buy it
+4. Use appropriate language and volume